Goods Traded on the Silk Road

-The goods carried on the Silk Road moved basically from the East to the West.
+What was traded on the Silk Road?
+Silk and many other goods were carried from the East to the West and back.
 Judging by the road’s name silk was the main commodity in the list.
 Thanks to its light weight, compactness, enormous demand and high price it was ideal for trade and long-distance transportation.

 In the Middle Ages the Venetian merchant Marco Polo named the caravan routes silk roads.
 But it was a German researcher Ferdinand Richthofen who coined the term the Great Silk Road in his fundamental work, “China”, in 1877.